A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: Feasibility study of modeling age dependent scar/skin contraction

 Figure \ref{fig:strain-max} shows the results on the maximum of the total strain energy density.
-Like in Figure \ref{fig:rsaw-min}, although we see that there is an overlap between all the groups, the maximum of the total strain energy density is significantly different ($p<0.01$) between the groups (see Table \ref{tab:t-stat-max} in the Appendix).
-This overlap is also visible in the cumulative distribution function plot on the right, where the functions of the first and second group intersect on the top, and the third and fourth group almost intersect.
+Like in Figures \ref{fig:rsaw-min} and \ref{fig:rsaw-end}, although the histograms in Fig. \ref{fig:hist-strain-max} show an overlap between all the groups, the maximum of the total strain energy density is significantly different ($p<0.001$) between the groups (see Table \ref{tab:t-stat-max} in the Appendix).
+This overlap is also visible in the cumulative distribution function plot in Fig. \ref{fig:cdf-strain-max}, where the functions of the first and second group intersect on the top, and the third and fourth group almost intersect.
 From the cumulative distribution functions we can estimate the probabilities of reaching a certain amount of maximum total strain.
 For example, this figure suggests that with 80\% probability a patient from groups of patients 1, 2, 3, and 4, respectively, can reach a maximum of 67.5, 70.4, 72, and 83.3 total strain.
+Since the figures show a strong correlation between the contraction and total strain, we conclude that targeting the contraction directly targets the total strain as well.